 The Motor Vehicle Use Map (MVUM) is a requirement of the 2005 Final Travel Management Rule.
+They are available on the US Forest Service websites, or by contacting the ranger office.
 The MVUM displays National Forest System (NFS) routes (roads and trails) and areas designated as open to motorized travel.
 The MVUM also displays allowed uses by vehicle class (ex. highway-legal vehicles, vehicles less than 50 inches wide and motorcycles), seasonal allowances, and provides information on other travel rules and regulations.